edgeless-project/function-repository-front/README.md

     - Create, update, delete, and retrieve workflows.
     - Define workflows using JSON, referencing existing functions in the repository.

+- **Workflow UI**:
+    - Visualization of workflows using React Flow.
+    - Drag, drop, and connect functions to create workflows.
+    - Edit functions properties as input or output to connect with other functions.
+    - Edit workflow properties as types and.

 - **User Management**:
     - Create, update, delete, and retrieve users.
     - Change user passwords.